Principursa/loar-monorepo/README.md

 3. Deploy scripts in `apps/contracts/script/`

 ## Filecoin Integration plan
-Currently we have our SynapseSDK/WarmStorage implementation in apps/server/src/services/synapse.ts For the sake of the MVP deployments are currently being handled by a backend service that pays for uploads to filecoin.
+Currently we have our SynapseSDK/WarmStorage implementation in apps/server/src/services/synapse.ts.

+For the sake of the MVP deployments are currently being handled by a backend service that pays for uploads to filecoin.

-However in the future we will explore ways to make uploads to filecoin more economically feasible, using specific providers and CDNs to speed up U/Ds and implementing storage callback methods for better UX. the two functions we use are synapse.storage.download and synapse.storage.upload.
+However in the future we will explore ways to make uploads to filecoin more economically feasible, using specific providers and CDNs to speed up U/Ds and implementing storage callback methods for better UX.

 ## 🔑 Key Technologies & Technical Implementation